hughluo/docker-compose/README.md

 * The port number will be the same as in production.
 For example, the port `mysql` listen to will be `3306`.

-* If it should be persistence in production, then it will
+* If there should have data persistence in production, then it will

 ### persistence via volume
 The persistenc will be done via `volume` provided by docker.